HUPO-PSI/mzQC/docs/pages/cv/howto_use_cv_terms.md

 name: MS2 density quantiles
 def: "Summarizes the distribution of spectral peak density in MS2 scans as quantiles of the number of fragment peaks per spectrum within a single run.
 The metric reports an ordered tuple of the first through (n−1)-th quantiles (Q1, ..., Qn−1), characterizing the overall fragmentation complexity and consistency across spectra."
 comment: "Values are reported as an (n−1)-element tuple of counts, representing the first to (n−1)-th quantiles of the distribution of fragment peak counts per MS2 spectrum.
 The final quantile (100th percentile) is omitted because it corresponds to the maximum observed peak count, which is a boundary value that does not convey additional information about distribution shape or variability and is sensitive to outliers.
 The tuple length implicitly specifies how many quantiles are reported and thus the resolution of the summary.
 Lower quantiles correspond to sparsely fragmented spectra; higher quantiles indicate spectra with more peaks.
 Interpretation depends on the acquisition and fragmentation settings and should be treated as context dependent rather than strictly higher- or lower-is-better."
+is_a: measures_property MS:4000XXX ! spectral quality metric
 relationship: part_of_workflow_stage MS:4000XXX ! mass spectrometry acquisition stage
-relationship: measures_property MS:4000XXX ! spectral quality metric
 relationship: depends_on_data_type MS:4000XXX ! raw acquisition data
 relationship: has_measurement_scope MS:4000XXX ! run level
 relationship: applies_to_acquisition_mode MS:4000XXX ! acquisition mode independent